-Disappearing debtors: Improving Your Chances of Successful Debt Collection
+Disappearing debtors: Improving Your Chances of Successful Debt Recovery

-Sometimes a debtor will change address without notifying creditors, leaving those creditors feeling pretty helpless as far as debt collection goes.
+Sometimes a debtor will change address without notifying creditors, leaving those creditors feeling pretty helpless as far as debt recovery goes.

 As a creditor it might seem like they have gone for good, but remember: nobody really disappears off the face of the earth.